GunjanSurti/BlockChain-FCC/L-16_Hardhat_Upgrades/README.md

 1. deploy proxy manually
-2. Hardhat deploy also comes proxies (we are doing this ) 3.Openzeppline "upgrades" plugin (in scripts folder)
+2. Hardhat deploy also comes proxies (we are doing this )
+3. Openzeppline "upgrades" plugin (in scripts folder)